 Forests in the canyon provide homes for mammals that are increasingly rare in other parts of the world.
 Views from canyon river rafting and stops for hikes along the way give visitors a chance to see nature as it is meant to be.

 But please, no selfies with the bears.

-Did you know that early in 2013 Google Earth released a virtual tour of this amazing place?
+Did you know that Google Earth released a virtual tour of the Grand Canyon AND the Colorado River?
 Mind blown.
 Hours and hours of enjoyment.
 But remember, it’s like watching someone make and eat chocolate cake on television… it looks amazing but you can’t smell it or taste it.

-If you have been fortunate enough to dip your oars into the water, what’s your story?
+If you have been fortunate enough to dip your oars into the water, you might have your own stories to tell.
+If not, let us recommend some of the highest rated water tours in and around the Grand Canyon.